To help you manage the conditions of a hydrotherapy pool and the room it resides in, you need a plant system.

-What is a hydrotherapy pool plant system?
+What is a hydrotherapy pool plant room?

 A hydrotherapy pool plant system controls all kinds of things like water pumps, filtration systems, water heating and chemical dosing.

 Having the right plant system for your pool is very important because it affects the safety of the water.

 Designing a hydrotherapy pool plant system